Alfresco/alfresco-ng2-components/docs/core/form.component.md

 });
 ```

-You subscribe to the `formFieldValueChanged` event and check whether event is raised for the `type` widget, then you search for a `description` widget and assign its value to some simple text.
+The code shown above subscribes to the `formFieldValueChanged` event to check whether an event
+is emitted for the `type` widget.
+Then it finds the `description` widget and assigns some text
+to its `value` property.

-The result should be as following:
+The result should look like the following:

 ![](../docassets/images/form-service-sample-01.png)

-#### Listen all form Events
+#### Responding to all form events

-If you want to listen all the events fired in the form you can subscribe to this Subject :
+Subscribe to the `formEvents` event of the [Form service](form.service.md) to get notification
+of all form events:

 ```ts
 formService.formEvents.subscribe((event: Event) => {